 How we include children/young people in activities and school trips

 With our school trips and activities, we aim to enhance and enrich our academic and social curriculum.
-We aim to provide our pupils with key experiences in the community and the outside world that facilitate them in developing confidence in themselves as members of the school and broader community.
+Through work experience opportunities we aim to provide our pupils with key experiences in the community and the outside world that facilitate them in developing confidence in themselves as members of the school and broader community.

 We also have regular reward trips to reward and celebrate pupils’ good behaviour.
 Parents/carers are sent a letter of permission to sign and return.
 For each trip, we maintain a high staff/pupil ratio.
 A thorough risk assessment is carried out prior to each trip.
 Our school environment

 Our environment is a one storey building which backs onto a large astro, a grassed play areas surrounded by woodland, 2 polytunnels, raised growing beds, a sensory garden with a pond and wildlife area and a timetabled Sensory Room.
 Within the playground there are various areas dedicated to specific activities including a football and basketball court, a tricycle track, swings, zip wire and a roundabout.
 There are disabled toilets and classrooms lead out to the school playing field.
 Pupils use appropriate equipment such as cutlery, modified chairs, ICT Talkers and Communication Boards, and writing tools to support their individual needs.